contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 ####Bugfixes

  * Fixed a bug where supplying multiple shortened `is` or `is not` comparisons, in a form such as `$a is $b and $c`, would produce an incorrect result.
+ * Fixed a bug where the Debug View's (set:) messages were worded incorrectly when setting global variables.

 ####Alterations